adityasahugit/Fuzzy-SVM-Robust-Optimization/README.md

 # Robust-Optimization
+Based on research papers which discuss Rubust optimization on Fuzzy concept

 This repo is consists on my projects done during my summer internship at Indian Institute of Technology, Varanasi(BHU)

 The implementation is done in Jupyter Notebook.